google/skia/site/dev/contrib/style.md

 =======================

 These conventions have evolved over time.
-Some of the earlier code in both projects doesn’t strictly adhere to the guidelines.
+Some of the earlier code in both projects doesn't strictly adhere to the guidelines.
 However, as the code evolves we hope to make the existing code conform to the guildelines.

 Files